-The Government has recently decided to re-activate parts of the National Service Act regulating military conscription in order to uphold Swedish security and defence.
-This means that as of 1 of July 2017 there will be call-up to registration for conscription service, with the first conscripts in place within the Swedish Armed Forces in the beginning of 2018.
-Since only a relatively small number of people will be required to do conscript service each year, the ambition is to fill up the required spaces with volunteers.
-The requirement to do conscript service applies equally to both men and women since 2010.
+The Government decided to re-activate parts of the National Service Act regulating military conscription in order to uphold Swedish security and defence.
+As of 1 of July 2017it is mandatory for everyone in the age class of 18 year to participate in a review for conscription service.
+The first conscripts were in place within the Swedish Armed Forces in the beginning of 2018.
+Since only a relatively small number of people will be required to do conscript service each year, only those who responded positive during the review are drafted The requirement to do conscript service applies equally to both men and women since 2010.
 Before that, the requirement applied only to men.
 Following a governmental decision on 11 December 2014, the National Service Act can also be applied for calling-up of reservists for mandatory rehearsal training.